How to uninstall HelloKitty ransomware

 We have already approached the relevant authorities, including law enforcement and the President of the Personal Data Protection Office, as well as IT forensic specialist, and we will closely cooperate with the in order to fully investigate this incident.

-Text in this ransom note:
+Text in this ransom message:

 Hello dear user.